Skip to content

 )

-define_schema(manifest, target_db_config, recreate_schema=False)
+define_schema(manifest, target_db_config, recreate_schema=False, graph_target_namespace=None)

 Define schema in the target database.